wmhilton-stoplight/platform-docs/4.-documentation/Sidebar/a.workspace-sidebar.md

 To help ease project setup, the sidebar for guests automatically shows:

 - Public projects
-- Projects that guests have been invited to or joined
+- Projects that guests have been invited to
-- Non-private projects in groups that guests have been invited to or joined
+- Non-private projects in groups that guests have been invited to